We earn a commission for products purchased through some links in this article.

 There’s no doubt that homemade decorations add a cool and classy touch to any Christmas party, but have no fear if you (like us… every year) have overspent on the pressies, since you probably have everything you need for this cheery chain in your house already.

 Making a paper chain is the perfect way to use-up those awkward leftovers of wrapping paper when you just don’t have enough for another present, and if you’re a serial scrounger who saves old wrapping then this might just be the time to put it to use.
 We can’t wait to deck our halls with these Christmassy creations.
 Glue, scissors, action!

 How to make your paper chain

-Step 1 Cut the paper into equal strips, the size depends on how large you want the loops on your paper chain.
+- Step 1 Cut the paper into equal strips, the size depends on how large you want the loops on your paper chain.
 I used 2cm x 15cm strips.

-Step 2 Bend the first price of paper into a circle, overlapping the ends slightly and fasten together using glue or tape.
+- Step 2 Bend the first price of paper into a circle, overlapping the ends slightly and fasten together using glue or tape.

-Step 3 Repeat folding each piece of paper through the last to create a linked chain.
+- Step 3 Repeat folding each piece of paper through the last to create a linked chain.